zenncoder/jQuery-Image-Brightness/README.md

 # jQuery-Image-Brightness
-jQuery-Image-Brightness helps you to determine the brightness of the images
+jQuery-Image-Brightness calculates the brightness of the images